 It would not be possible to perform this type of surgery without the help of numerous specialists, including neurologists, radiologists, engineers, and more.
 Here are some of our partners:

-For more information, please click on link to the left.
+For more information, please click on one of the links in the column to the left.

 Different surgeries are available for different types of epilepsy .
 These include:

-For more information about epilepsy surgery, please click on the link to the left.
+For more information about epilepsy surgery, please click on one of the links in the column to the left.